 The Fund participates in an agency based securities lending program to earn additional income.
 The Fund receives collateral in the form of cash and/or U.S. Government and Agency securities against the loaned securities in an amount equal to at least 102% of the fair value of the loaned securities.
 Collateral is maintained over the life of the loan in an amount not less than 100% of the fair value of loaned securities, as determined at the close of Fund business each day; any additional collateral required due to changes in security values is delivered to the Fund on the next business day.
 Any cash collateral received is deposited into a joint cash account with other funds and is used to invest in a money market fund managed by Franklin Advisers, Inc., an affiliate of the Fund, and/or a joint repurchase agreement.
-Additionally, the Fund held \$5.023.698 in U.S. Government and Agency securities as collateral.
-These securities are held as collateral in segregated accounts with the Fund's custodian.
-The Fund cannot repledge or resell these securities held as collateral.
-As such, the non-cash collateral is excluded from the Statement of Assets and Liabilities.
 The Fund may receive income from the investment of cash collateral, in addition to lending fees and rebates paid by the borrower.
 Income from securities loaned, net of fees paid to the securities lending agent and/or third-party vendor, is reported separately in the Statement of Operations.
 The Fund bears the market risk with respect to any cash collateral investment, securities loaned, and the risk that the agent may default on its obligations to the Fund.
 If the borrower defaults on its obligation to return the securities loaned, the Fund has the right to repurchase the securities in the open market using the collateral received.
 The securities lending agent has agreed to indemnify the Fund in the event of default by a third party borrower.
+At December 31, 2022, the Fund had no securities on loan.